De novo data code book¶

 More advanced filtering of the annotated multi-sample VCFs¶

-There is a very useful plugin for bcftools called split-vep which we will make use of here to query and parse the genomic annotation from VEP (available for recent versions of bcftools).
-Please read their documentation for more information.
+We will use split-vep to query and parse the genomic annotation from VEP (available for recent versions of bcftools).

 Output: